Financial Planning For Women

 Sponsored by Elliott Wealth Management Services, LLC and presented by Christopher Calandra and Lindy Brock

-Moving Forward Financially after the Loss of a Spouse
+Moving Forward Financially After Losing a Spouse

 Holistic Approach - The loss of a spouse can be a devastating, life-changing event.
 Due to longer life expectancies, women especially are more likely to face this situation.

 Chris and Lindy discuss important considerations specific toward women planning retirement

 *Any hyperlinks in this material are provided as a convenience and for informational purposes only.
 The links are not part of the website.
 SagePoint Financial, Inc. does not endorse or accept any responsibility for the content or use of the web site nor guarantee the accuracy or completeness of the data or other information appearing on the linked pages.
 The company assumes no liability for any inaccuracies, errors or omissions in or from any data or other information provided on the pages, or for any actions taken in reliance on any such data or information.